solo-io/workshops/gloo-edge/README.md

 EOF
 ```

-To verify that the headers were added hit following endpoint:
+To verify that the headers were added hit the following endpoint:
 ```
 /opt/google/chrome/chrome https://httpbin.solo.io/get
 ```